CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 > undo
 ```

-#### Alias for Commands
+#### Making Aliases for Commands

 ##### *Alias*

 Ever felt that the command `tomorrow` is too long to type?
 Or if you have a better name for a command?
 Well, the `alias` command allows you to create aliases for commands.
-Do note that creating aliases does not remove the original command word, but rather you can alternate between both.
-Note that the alias has to be a single word consisting of only letters and numbers.
+A command can have multiple aliases, but no two commands can have the same alias.
+Furthermore, an alias has to be a single word consisting of only letters and numbers.

 *Format:*